vernality/minimal-mistakes/_posts/2018-07-16-vernality-values.md

   - values
 ---

-The following document describes core Vernality values.
+The following document describes core Vernality values and principles.

 In addition to the [Agile Manifesto](http://agilemanifesto.org) values: